The stationary AKPZ equation: logarithmic superdiffusivity

 The KPZ equation is a stochastic PDE that formally is written as \begin{equ}[eq:UBkpzformal] \partial_t H= \nu\Delta H+\langle \nabla H,Q\nabla H\rangle + \sqrt{D}\xi, \end{equ} where $H=H(t,x)$ depends on time $t\geq 0$ and $x$, the spatial $d$-dimensional coordinate (e.g. $x\in\R^d$ or $\T^d$), $\xi$ is a space-time (white) noise, $\nu,D$ are two positive constants, and $Q$ is a $d\times d$ matrix.
 The KPZ equation was originally derived as a description for $(d+1)$-dimensional stochastic growth: the Laplacian is a smoothing term that overall flattens the interface, the noise models the microscopic local randomness, while the non-linear term encodes the slope-dependence of the growth mechanism.
 Indeed, at a heuristic level, the connection between a specific (microscopic) growth model and the KPZ equation is that $Q$ is proportional to the Hessian $D^2 v$ of the average speed of growth $v$ of the microscopic model, seen as a function of the average interface slope.

-The SPDE \eqref{eq:UBkpzformal} is well known to be analytically ill-posed if $\xi$ is a white noise, due to the non-linear term, so that in order to study the large-scale properties of its solution, a standard approach is to focus on a regularised version of it obtained by smoothening either the noise or the nonlinearity (or both).
+The SPDE \eqref{eq:UBkpzformal} is well known to be analytically ill-posed if $\xi$ is a white noise, due to the non-linear term, so that in order to study the large-scale properties of its solution, a standard approach is to focus on a regularised version of it obtained by smoothing either the noise or the nonlinearity (or both).
 In the spirit of Renormalization Group, one would like to determine whether the nonlinearity is \emph{relevant} or not, i.e. if it affects the asymptotic behaviour in a qualitative way, in particular by changing the growth and roughness exponents with respect to those of the linear equation obtained by setting $Q\equiv 0$.
 Note that the latter is just the $d$-dimensional Stochastic Heat Equation (SHE) with additive noise.
 Already in the seminal paper \cite{Kardar} it was predicted that, if $d\ge 3$ and the nonlinearity is small enough (say if the norm of $Q$ is small), then the nonlinearity is irrelevant and the scaling limit is given by the solution of SHE (up to a finite renormalization of $\nu,D$).